cardano-scaling/alba/design/design.md

 Again, research is needed to construct the right ALBA scheme on paper before implementing it.

+For now, we can just implement the core component of (information-theoretic) ALBA that uses hashing to define valid element tuples, without introducing any grinding parameters or weight oracles.

 ### Correctness

 The definitions of ALBA require, for input parameters $\lambda_{sec}$ and